-Eligible Capital Categorised by Tiers in Accordance with the Eligible Capital Rules Used to Meet ECR and MSM Requirements of the Insurance Act
+Eligible Capital Categorised by Tiers in Accordance with the Valuation and Capital Rules Used to Meet ECR and MSM Requirements of the Insurance Act

-AlA International group of companies maintained available statutory capital and surplus of an amount that exceeded the value of its minimum margin of solvency and transition enhanced capital requirement at the end of the year.
+AlA International group of companies maintained available statutory capital and surplus of an amount that exceeded the value of its Minimum Margin of Solvency ("MSM") and Enhanced Capital Requirement ("ECR") at the end of the year.
 AlA International group of companies held tier 1 and 2 capitals in compliance with capital composition limits stipulated in the Eligible Capital Rules.